otrv4/otrv4/otrv4.md

 ```

 Note that this means that whenever you see an operation on a field element from
-the above group, the operation should also be done module the above prime.
+the above group, the operation should be done modulo the above prime.

 ### TLV Types